 I have thus far discussed that the ICS is a regional proposal by the EU, while the MIC is a global proposal by the UNCITRAL.
 I have also noted that the ICS is already being implemented in some EU new generation FTAs, while the MIC is still in the process of being developed.
 In Chapter One, I indicated that this chapter contributes with reflections on the future of ISDS.
-In cognisance that following a formal request from many countries, including the EU and its Member States, the UNCITRAL agreed to work on the possible reform of ISDS, through a Working Group.
-428 It was stated in the UNCITRAL Working Group discussions that the ISDS reform proposals 'ought to take into account the current fragmented investment regime, consisting of many different investment treaties, and the potential impact on the development of investment law'.
-429 It is thus worth the discussion on the position of the EU on ISDS in the UNCITRAL reform discussions.
-In the Working Group, it was said that reform efforts should focus on improving the existing regime rather than replacing it.
-430 It was said to consider the compatibility of different possible models with the existing ISDS regime.
-431 References were made to recently concluded FTAs that contained provisions on appellate mechanisms.
-Reference was also made to existing appellate mechanisms, like the WTO Appellate Body.
-432 In these
+In cognisance that following a formal request from many countries, including the EU and its Member States, the UNCITRAL agreed to work on the possible reform of ISDS, through a Working Group.442 It was stated in the UNCITRAL Working Group discussions that the ISDS reform proposals 'ought to take into account the current fragmented investment regime, consisting of many different investment treaties, and the potential impact on the development of investment law'.443 It is thus worth the discussion on the position of the EU on ISDS in the

-&lt;sup>428 See: UNCITRAL, Methods of Work.
+441 UNCITRAL, 'UNCITRAL Methods of Work'.